Akashi Kaikyo Bridge: Superstructures

 The bridge has three spans.
 The central span is 1991 m, and the two other sections are each 960 m.
 The bridge is 3911 m long overall.
 The two towers were originally 1990 m apart, but the Great Hanshin earthquake on January 17, 1995 (magnitude 7.3, with epicenter 20 km west of Kobe) moved the towers (the only structures that had been erected at the time) such that the central span had to be increased by 1 m.
 The central span was required to be greater than 1,500 m to accommodate maritime traffic; it was concluded before construction began that a larger span between 1950 and 2050 meters would minimize construction costs.

 The bridge was designed with a dual-hinged stiffening girder system, allowing the structure to withstand winds of 286 km/h, earthquakes measuring up to magnitude 8.5, and harsh sea currents.
-The bridge also contains tuned mass dampers that are designed to operate at the resonance frequency of the bridge to dampen forces.
+The bridge also contains tuned mass dampers that are designed to operate at the resonance frequency of the bridge to damp forces.
 The two main supporting towers rise 282.8 m above sea level, and the bridge can expand because of heat by up to 2 m over the course of a day.
 Each anchorage required 350000 t of concrete.
 The steel cables have 300000 km of wire: each cable is 112 cm in diameter and contains 36,830 strands of wire.

 The Akashi–Kaikyo bridge has a total of 1,737 illumination lights: 1,084 for the main cables, 116 for the main towers, 405 for the girders and 132 for the anchorages.
 Sets of three high-intensity discharge lamps in the colors red, green and blue are mounted on the main cables.
 The RGB color model and computer technology make for a variety of combinations.
 Twenty-eight patterns are used for occasions such as national or regional holidays, memorial days or festivities.